Daikalos/CommonUtilities/README.md

 # CommonUtilities
 Assortment of useful utilites you can apply in your projects.
 It can be compiled as either a DLL or as a static library through Visual Studio.

+When including in your project, make sure to specify COMMON_UTILITIES_STATIC if you are going to use the statically linked libraries [.lib].
+If not specified, then [.dll] is assumed.

 ### Allocators
 - **Arena** - Simple arena allocator that works with stl containers.